murar8/gfn-unlocker/README.md

 # GeForce NOW Unlocker

+## Note: This package is not mantained anymore.

 ## Description

 This extension allows you to use GeForce NOW in your browser using any operating system.